Yibin-Li02/CMEECourseWork/week4/README.md

 In order to keep the `results` empty, put the **Florida.pdf** to the `code` directory.

-When running the **Florida.tex**, use the following command to specify the output location of the result file:
+When running the **Florida.tex**, first running the **Florida.R**, then use the following command to specify the output location of the result file:

 ``` bash
 pdflatex -output-directory=../results Florida.tex